isabelc/edd-software-specs/readme.txt

 = How To Disable Specs For a Specific Download =

 Leave the `Date of Last Update` field empty.
-If that field is blank, no Specs table will show up for that download, and Microdata will not be altered for that download.
+If that field is blank, no Specs table will show up for that download.

-= Why am I not getting rich snippets in Google's Structured Data Testing Tool? =

-You have to select a Software Application Type for the download.
-"OtherApplication" doesn't qualify for rich snippets, unless, outside of this plugin, you've added either "aggregateRating" or "operatingSystems" for the particular download.
-Go to the download's Specs meta box to select the Software Application Type.

 = Does this plugin have more documentation? =